gijsroge/bootstrap-extra-utilities/README.md

 Include it right after your Bootstrap import so it reads your custom variables `@import "~bootstrap-extra-utilities/src/bootstrap-extra-utilities"`

+If you rather use a prebuild version with the default Bootstrap theming/configuration you can include this from `dist/bootstrap-extra-utilities.css`

 ## Included utilities (w.i.p.)
 * overflow (auto|visible|scroll|auto-(x&y)|hidden-(x&y)|visible-(x&y)|scroll-(x&y))
 * z-index (0,10,20,30,40,50,auto)